Finding the Best Places to Retire Since 2006!

 Fort Walton Beach, Florida

 Overview: On Florida's Emerald Coast, which stretches about 100 miles from the Alabama border to Panama City, Fort Walton Beach (FWB) is a fishing and beach resort town surrounded by Eglin Air Force Base, the Choctawhatchee Bay, and the barrier islands of Okaloosa and Santa Rosa.
 Pensacola is about 40 minutes away.

 The city is known for its relaxed ambiance and long powdery, white beaches which are across the water on the barrier islands of Okaloosa and Santa Rosa.
 The recently renovated downtown is packed with restaurants, galleries and boutiques.
 The Heritage Park and Cultural Center includes the Indian Temple Mound Museum and a collection of prehistoric ceramics that is one of the best in Florida.
 Fort Walton Landing has a boardwalk, boat ramps, and a stage for summer concerts.
 Other city parks have waterfront views and fishing piers.
 The city's Emerald Coast Science Center has interactive exhibits and educational programs for all ages.
 Fort Walton Beach manages two public golf courses and an active senior center.

-Okaloosa Island is across the bridge from the city.
-Fishing adventures begin here.
-The island's Gulfarium Marine Adventure Park has gators, stingrays, and dolphin splash encounters.
+Fishing adventures begin on Okaloosa Island.
+Its Gulfarium Marine Adventure Park has gators, stingrays, and dolphin splash encounters.

 Population: 23,000 (city proper)